artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    :alt: An image of the button block when in Edit mode

-10. AtoM will reload the :term:`authority record` in :term:`view mode`.
-    :ref:`Back to top <authority-records>`.
-The relationship is expressed in the "Relationships" :term:`information area` of the authority record's :term:`view page`, and the related record's name will appear as a hyperlink.
+10. AtoM will reload the :term:`authority record` in :term:`view mode`. relationship is expressed in the "Relationships" :term:`information area` of the authority record's :term:`view page`, and the related record's name will appear as a hyperlink.

 .. image:: images/relationships-area-view.*
    :align: center